 - Can I have it removed?

-- What's involved in having it removed?
-Are there any risks?
+- What's involved in removing it?
+Are there risks?

 - Is it likely to return, or am I likely to get another?

-- Are there brochures or other resources I can take with me?
+- Do you have any brochures or other resources I can have?
 What websites do you recommend?

 Don't hesitate to ask other questions that occur to you.